miracleeric95/Credit_Score_Prediction-/README.md

 The unamed :0 which is column [0] was dropped from the dataset since it does not have any much impact on the prediction of the model
 The standard Scaler was used to transform the dataset in order to do away with extreme values that could hinder the perfomance of the model

-Finally, RandomForest gave an accuracy of 99.96% and auc of 99.99% The best performing model from the metrics is the Decision Tree.
-It has highest accuracy and auc scores combined.
 # Files
 The dataset used is in the file labeled as archive.zip and the python file in Credit_Score_Predict_Group_3